piazzai/archluks/README.md

 sudo nmcli device wifi connect <ssid> password <password>
 ```

-You can now use [pacman](https://man.archlinux.org/man/pacman) to install anything else you need.
-The `postinstall.sh` script installs additional software based on my tastes and workflow.
-It is most likely not what you need, but it can be a helpful reference.
+You can now use [pacman](https://man.archlinux.org/man/pacman) to install anything else you want.
+The `postinstall.sh` script installs additional software based on my needs.
+It is unlikely to be what you also want, but it can be a helpful reference.